-Vocabulary: How to memorize vocabulary faster than ever
+Vocabulary: How to memorize vocabulary faster than ever.

 Using mnemonics, you can easily learn vocabulary at 400% your previous speed.
-And even if you already know about mnemonics, I highly doubt that you’ve been introduced to the stressed syllable tactic.
+The two-part process you’re about to read will blow your mind.
+(And even if you already know about mnemonics, I highly doubt that you’ve been introduced to the stressed syllable tactic.)

 1. Stressed syllables

-So the trick is to concentrate on those stressed syllables and don’t give much thought to the rest of the word.
+So the trick is to concentrate on those stressed syllables, and don’t give much thought to the rest of the word.
 This is how I memorize language vocabulary (you can speak any language fluently with just the 2000 most commonly used words).
 Memorize based on the sound of the stressed syllable, and somehow, it will be easy to remember the rest of the word.
 This has many practical applications… as well as some less practical uses.

 For vocabulary, the word is the trigger, the mnemonic is your funny story about the word, and that points to the meaning.

-Now here’s the part of the method that’s never been seen before.
-When you create your mnemonic, always base your mnemonic on the stressed syllable of the word.
+Now here’s the part of the method that’s never been seen before: When you create your mnemonic, ALWAYS base your mnemonic on the stressed syllable of the word.
 So this…

 Using the stressed syllable helps with three things.

 - First, it makes it a ton easier to choose a mnemonic.
-Instead of trying to create a story from the whole word, you know which part of the word to use to create your mnemonics
+Instead of trying to create a story from the whole word, you know which part of the word to use to create your mnemonics.

 - Second, it ensures that every time you read a word or hear it spoken, you know where to find the mnemonic to tie it back to the meaning.
 If you always use the accented syllable, you don’t have to spend extra time trying to remember which part of the word your funny story spins off of.
 In other words, the trigger will always be easy to identify.